the-trash/the_comments/README.md

 Just look at [Ruby-Toolbox](https://www.ruby-toolbox.com/categories/rails_comments).
 What we can see?

-* [Acts as commentable with threading](https://github.com/elight/acts_as_commentable_with_threading) - so, guys, where is the render helper for the tree? there is no helper!
-Sorry, but I can't use this gem.
+* [Acts as commentable with threading](https://github.com/elight/acts_as_commentable_with_threading) - so, guys, where is the render helper for the tree?
+There is no helper!
+Should  I make render helper for tree by myself?
+Nooooo!!!
+I'm so sorry, but I can't use this gem.
 * [acts_as_commentable](https://github.com/jackdempsey/acts_as_commentable) - so, I can see code for models.
 But I can't see code for controllers and views.
 Unfortunately, there is no threading.
 It's not enough for me.
 * [opinio](https://github.com/Draiken/opinio) - looks better, but there is no threading.
 I want to have more!

+### In sum

 ![TheComments](https://raw.github.com/open-cook/the_comments/master/the_comments.jpg)